Amperial/AmpMenus/README.md

 Basic Usage:

+    // Important - Register the MenuListener on enable or before players are able to open them MenuListener.getInstance().register(plugin);

     // Create an ItemMenu instance - you only need one of these.
 Don't create one every time you need it...
     ItemMenu menu = new ItemMenu("Shop", Size.TWO_LINE, plugin);